 - Comprehensive insurance: This is (as it says on the tin) the most comprehensive form of car insurance.
 Not only will theft, fire damage, or damage to someone else's car be covered, your insurer will also cover any costs incurred due to an accident, even if it’s your fault.

-For full info on the different types of car insurance and other add-ons that you can opt in or out of, see our full Car insurance guide.
+For full info on the different types of car insurance and other add-ons that you can opt in or out of, see our full How to get cheap car insurance guide.

 Comprehensive cover isn't always the most expensive

-It might seem logical for comprehensive insurance to be more expensive than third-party, theft and fire insurance, because it provides the most cover, but it doesn’t always work like that – comprehensive insurance is often actually the cheapest option.
+It might seem logical for comprehensive insurance to be more expensive than third-party, fire and theft insurance, because it provides the most cover, but it doesn't always work like that – comprehensive insurance is often actually the cheapest option.

 Insurers base quotes on perceived risk, because the more likely you are to get into an accident, the more likely they'll have to pay out.